Teaching

 Bachelor and Master Thesis Projects

 We are seeking motivated students interested in topics of computational design, visual computing, interactive geometry processing, spatial computing, creativeAI, computational fabrication, and reinforcement learning.
-If you are interested in one of these areas do not hesitate to get in touch.
+If you are interested in one of these topics please contact our thesis coordinator, Rafael Bischof (rabischof@ethz.ch)

 Currently Available Topics